Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

 The fitness of a graph signal $\mathbf{x}$ to the underlying graph $\mathcal{G}$ and the node-side information $\mathcal{P}$ is measured via applying a filter in terms of $\mathbf{L}$ and $\mathbf{K}$, then comparing the two signals.
-The following similarity function is used
+We use the inner product as the similarity function as follows:

-where $\hat{\mathbf{x}}$ is the filtered (denoised) version of $\mathbf{x}$ such that
+where $\hat{\mathbf{x}}$ is the filtered (denoised) version of $\mathbf{x}$ such that: